Yellowstone Caldera: Geologic setting

 Supergroup.
 Prominent peaks such as Mount Washburn and Eagle Peak are eroded remnants of these earlier stratovolcanoes.
 Before the formation of the Yellowstone Plateau, the Teton Range and Madison Range were likely structurally continuous, as were the Red Mountains and Gallatin Range.

 Current Yellowstone volcanism is not a continuation of Laramide tectonism or the Absaroka volcanic province.
-Instead, it is the most recent part of a linear age-progression of rhyolitic complexes along the Snake River Plain, extending at least 16 million years to the McDermitt caldera complex.
-Large rhyolitic tuff supereruptions occurred at these older eruptive centers.
-One is the 12.1 million-year-old Ibex Hollow Tuff from the Bruneau-Jarbidge volcanic field in southern Idaho, burying herds of Nebraska mammals under volcanic ash.
-Older volcanics proposed to be part of this hotspot track include the 56 million-year-old Siletzia oceanic plateau and the 70 million-year-old Carmacks Group.
+Instead, it is the youngest part of a northeastward age progression of rhyolitic volcanic complexes along the Snake River Plain, extending at least 16 million years to the McDermitt caldera complex.
+Large rhyolitic tuff eruptions occurred at several of these older eruptive centers.
+The age progression is generally attributed to southwestward motion of the North American Plate relative to the Yellowstone hotspot.